konstantintutsch/website/src/blog/travel-photography-strasbourg.md

 ---

-{% image images[1], "Detail shot of Strasbourg Cathedral", "Stucco of the Strasbourg Cathedral" %}
+{% image images[1], "Detail shot of Strasbourg Cathedral", "Stucco of the Strasbourg Cathedral", "vertical" %}

 ---